n00b69/woa-winner/guide/1-partition.md

 >
 > YOU CAN BREAK YOUR DEVICE WITH THE COMMANDS BELOW IF YOU DO THEM WRONG!!!

-### Flash TWRP with Odin
+### Flash the modded TWRP with Odin
-> If you already have TWRP installed, boot to it
+> This guide will not work with regular TWRP

 #### Unmount all partitions
 Go to TWRP settings and unmount all partitions